- January 23, 2018

 You can say:

-“I perceived some frictions between you and two members of your team last week, and I fear it might have a negative impact on your deadlines negatively, do you see it that way?”
+“I perceived some frictions between you and two members of your team last week, and I fear that might have a negative impact on your deadlines; do you see it that way?”

 Finally, giving and receiving feedback can transform a person’s behaviour, improve his or her performance, and lead to increased productivity.
 High achievers understood that they have to give and receive feedback regularly to improve their own performance and skills.